ahadas/automotive-ci/README.md

 This leads to having the following entities:
 1. A pipeline for cloning the code repository and then build, test, and push a container image from this repository.
 2. A cron job that triggers the abovementioned pipeline for nightly builds.
 The cron job is named after the `ContainerBuild` instance with a `-nightly` postfix.
+Nightly builds can be disabled by specifying `nightly_builds: false` in the `ContainerBuild` instance.
 You can trigger this cron job for testing by creating a job from it:
 ```bash
 oc -n autosd create job test --from=cronjob/automotive-osbuild-nightly
 ```

 3. A route for a webhook for GitLab.